microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-05.md

 ## Notes & Guidance

-From your Visual Studio Server, deploy the eShoponWeb application to AKS
+From your Visual Studio Server, deploy the eShopOnWeb application to AKS
 - Install Docker Desktop and restart your Visual Studio VM.
-- This step is required before you can add Docker support to your eShoponWeb app in Visual Studio.
+- This step is required before you can add Docker support to your eShopOnWeb app in Visual Studio.

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image71.png)
 - Click the link